 The Indonesian oil industry was a pillar of economic growth and state revenues.
 But the slump in oil prices in 2014 left the industry scrambling to regain lost revenues.

 Pressures to recover lost revenues and cut costs drove the industry to accept more risks.
+This is dangerous as using equipment such as a distillate machine, for example, carries risks when processes are followed correctly.
 A culture of secrecy has emerged to protect state revenues and companies’ profits.

 The oil spill in Borneo demonstrates that this process is not functioning.
 Pertamina did not fully carry out its environmental duties.
 It did not investigate the full extent of the risks its pipeline posed.
 The government also failed to ensure Pertamina met its ongoing environmental responsibilities.